 - Endeavor to *not* be the only person at home, especially if you’re a man.
 If you’re a dude or masculine person, I would bring this up candidly with the person or cleaning service and ask, “Hey!
 I want to be sure you/the cleaning professional[s] feel safe in my home.
 Should we have 2 cleaners at a time come?
 How do I make sure that they feel safe and secure?”
 This issue can often be helped by having 2+ cleaning folks in your home at a time.

 - Ask your housekeeper or cleaning service, “Are you insured as a business?”
 Many folks who are domestic laborers aren’t insured, and if that’s the case then you want to understand the risk here!
-Many people who work in a home [say, a plumber] carry insurance should they accidentally mess something up in your home.
+Many people who work in a home [say, an insured plumber] carry insurance should they accidentally mess something up in your home.

 How to Communicate Your Needs/Wants to a Housekeeper